 Podcasts are great.
 You can listen live.
 You can download and listen when you have time.
 You can subscribe through your favourite podcast app like podbean, itunes… and never miss an episode.
+Some have a video feed.
 Some have a subscription fee, most podcasts are free, supported by listeners or ads.

 The podcast series that explores the insights, approaches, experiences of scientists, planners, engineers, designers, business entrepreneurs, politicians and other successful change-makers, who are finding smart, effective ways to answer one or more of the three critical challenges of the Twenty First Century Imperative:

 - How will we continue to live on our planet without destroying our biosphere?

 - How will we repair and regenerate the environmental damage we have already caused?

 - How will we successfully adapt to the escalating impacts of climate change?